 6.2.2 Guidance to language users

-Follow the mitigation mechanisms of subclause 6.2.5 of ISO/IEC TR 24772-1:2019.
+Follow the mitigation mechanisms of subclause 6.2.5 of ISO/IEC 24772-1:2019.

 Apply the predefined 'Valid attribute for a given subtype to any value as needed to ascertain if the value is a valid value of the subtype.
 This is especially useful when interfacing with type-less systems or after Unchecked_Conversion.